nixworks/public/news/2015/02/11/index.md

 ##### War in Donbass
 ### [Leaders from Germany, France, Russia and Ukraine meet in the Belarusian capital Minsk for peace talks. ](/news/2015/02/11/leaders-from-germany-france-russia-and-ukraine-meet-in-the-belarusian-capital-minsk-for-peace-talks.md)
-_Context: Belarus, France, German, Minsk, Russia, Ukrainian, War in Donbass_
+_Context: Belarus, French, Germany, Minsk, Russia, Ukrainian, War in Donbass_

 ##### General Secretary of the Communist Party of China
 ### [General Secretary of the Central Committee of the Communist Party of China Xi Jinping will make his first state visit to the United States next September. ](/news/2015/02/11/general-secretary-of-the-central-committee-of-the-communist-party-of-china-xi-jinping-will-make-his-first-state-visit-to-the-united-states-n.md)